QUantifying the Impact of Chronic pain on engagement in paid worK (QUICK)

 Evaluation survey

 The final phase of the QUICK study is now underway.
 Within this we are assessing the validity and usability of the new instrument by asking people with chronic pain to complete the new questionnaire via an online survey.
-We are also seeking perspectives on how easy it is to understand the questions, whether any important work-issues were missed out, and for any other feedback, and will also collect face-to-face feedback from some participants.
-We will then hold a final workshop with key stakeholders to finalise our new questionnaire.
+We are also seeking perspectives on how easy it is to understand the questions, whether any important work-issues were missed out, and for any other feedback, and have collected face-to-face feedback from some participants.
+Data collection for this phase is now complete, and analysis is currently underway.

 What has the study found so far?